 The Q nightclub shooting occurred in a county where the sheriff has openly opposed Colorado’s law and has previously stated that his officers will not petition for an order except under “exigent circumstances.”
 The county has declared itself a "Second Amendment preservation county," in the belief that gun safety laws are unconstitutional.

-In California, the manager of a car dealership contacted police and described a scary situation.
+In another case, from 2019, in California, the manager of a car dealership contacted police and described a scary situation.
 An employee allegedly had confided to a co-worker that if he was fired from his job, he would shoot his supervisor and other employees, though he would warn the co-worker in advance so he could escape.

 Thanks to the red flag law that California enacted in 2014, the police could take action right away, without having to charge the employee with a crime.
 The cops obtained a court order and the next day seized five firearms.
 The court subsequently issued another order, allowing authorities to hold on to the weapons for a year.

 That case, described in an article by University of California Davis researchers published Aug.
 20, 2019, in the journal Annals of Internal Medicine, is an example of what many advocate as a way to prevent the mass shootings that have devastated the U.S.